On Choosing the Poems

 3. “For intellect in the rough there is no market.”
 Dickinson clearly heeded this and avoided the market.

 6. TWH refers to the clothing of words “as a little girl does for her doll.”
-This is one of many comparisons he makes in the letter that put women in their inferior place, but Dickinson will take the metaphor up seriously in her subsequent letters.
+This is one of many comparisons he makes in the letter that put women in what seems like an inferior place, but Dickinson will take the metaphor up seriously in her subsequent letters.

 7. TWH talks about having to please the popular and “average” tastes: “—something more undying than senates and more omnipotent than courts, something which rapidly cancels all transitory reputations, and at last becomes the organ of eternal justice and infallibly awards posthumous fame.”
 This spoke to Dickinson.

-8. First demand is to be attractive, amusing: “Charge your style with life, and the public will not ask for conundrums.”
-That is why Dickinson asks first if her poems are “alive.”
+8. TWH’s first demand is to be attractive, amusing: “Charge your style with life, and the public will not ask for conundrums.”
+This is why Dickinson asks first if her poems are “alive.”

-9. Experience can be from books: “books remain the chief quarries.”
-Did this help to justify her reclusion?
+9. TWH asserts that experience can be from books: “books remain the chief quarries.”
+Did this help to justify Dickinson’s self-protecting withdrawal?

 11. TWH uses imagery of royalty to describe the creation of neologism: “But do not undertake to exercise these prerogatives of royalty until you are quite sure of being crowned.”
 Clearly, Dickinson ignored this bit of advice.

-13. And New England: “Thus the American writer finds himself among his phrases like an American sea-captain amid his crew: a medley of all nations, waiting for the strong organizing New-England mind to mould them into a unit of force.”
-Dickinson describes herself as “seeing New Englandly.”
+13. And TWH on New England: “Thus the American writer finds himself among his phrases like an American sea-captain amid his crew: a medley of all nations, waiting for the strong organizing New-England mind to mould them into a unit of force.”
+In a poem, Dickinson describes herself as “seeing New Englandly.”

-15, On cohesion: “As Biddy at her bread-pan gradually kneads in all the outlying bits of dough, till she has one round and comely mass.”
+15, TWH on cohesion: “As Biddy at her bread-pan gradually kneads in all the outlying bits of dough, till she has one round and comely mass.”
 This simile would have spoken to Dickinson, who excelled at baking.

 The Attar from the Rose